FHEA – University of South Wales (2018)

 Expertise or Interest

 One of Margaret’s main interest is exploring performance for film.
-Whether it is through narrative fiction or experimental performance work.
-She has worked with actors and performers from a range of disciplines; physical theatre, dance and drama.
+Whether it is through narrative fiction or experimental performance work and more recently musical films, particularly opera.
+She has worked with performers from a range of disciplines; physical theatre, dance, drama and opera.
 Having a background in Fine Art influences and informs the films that Margaret makes.
 Her concerns with filmmaking are to create other worlds and experiences that are out of the ordinary.
 She is inspired by fables and allegorical mythology.
 Even though the worlds of the films she makes, appear ‘extra’ ordinary, the themes remain rooted in the ordinary and can be identified by global audiences.
 The emphasis is on the exploration of action, sound and image and how these elements can bring meaning to films.
 Her work has been screened nationally and internationally, always receiving high praise.
 One of her films “The Confectioner” won a BAFTA Cymru Award for ‘Best Short Film’.
 “The Confectioner was a personal, almost abstract feminist work centred on sexual power play and repression, with form and content superbly married by the director Margaret Constantas and photographer Phil Cowan.”
 (Dave Berry, “Unearthing the Present: Television drama in Wales”, Wales On Screen, ed.
 Steve Blandford, Wales:seren, 2000, p.135)

 A documentary that Margaret completed in 2014, “Branches – The Nature of Performance” captured the improvised rehearsal period for a live theatre production, in order to reflect upon the creative development of the performance.
 The purpose was to show the performers interacting with the locations and each other, and reveal the evolution of their performances from concept to final live event.
 This is depicted through the performers’ interpretation of themes, physicality, movement, voice, music and costume.
 Some of the core themes of the live show; transformation, fairy tales and man in nature, resonate with previous film work by Margaret.